Super-Resolution Structured-Illumination X-Ray Microscopy based on Fourier Decomposition: Theory

 enables the population of the super-resolved Fourier space through a generalized Wiener filter

-where $\Tilde{S}_\mathrm{(n,m)}(u,v)=\mathscr{F}\{S(x,y)\}_\mathrm{(n,m)}(u,v)$ are the separated sample replicas in Fourier space, shifted to their true position, as depicted in Fig.\ \ref{fig:first_plot} (d-f, ii).
+where $\Tilde{S}_\mathrm{(n,m)}(u,v)=\mathscr{F}\{S(x,y)\}_\mathrm{(n,m)}(u,v)$ are the separated sample replicas in Fourier space, shifted to their true position.
 The modulated OTFs are shifted according to the shift vector to retain their effects on their associated components.
 The parameter $\epsilon$ is a positive, empirically chosen regularization parameter.
-Since $\Tilde{S}(u,v)$ is the Fourier representation of the super-resolved sample image, an inverse Fourier transformation of Eq.\ \eqref{eq:wienerfilter} yields the final real-space super-resolution reconstruction.
+To control high-frequency noise and artifacts, a cosine apodization with a width determined by the frequency interval in which information was generated is applied to Eq.\ \eqref{eq:wienerfilter}.
+The inverse Fourier transformation of Eq.\ \eqref{eq:wienerfilter} yields the final real-space super-resolution reconstruction.